Portfolios Home Page

 Note: You will only receive the PDF if the Portfolio is computed.

 Portfolios are created and edited in the global Portfolio administration interface: Administration > Configuration > Portfolios.
-For more information, see Configuring Portfolios and Applications.
+For more information, see Managing Portfolios.